marcellogalhardo/kotlin-fixture/README.md

 - Abstract Classes: if not registered a custom abstract type, Kotlin.Fixture will throw "AbstractClassNotSupportedException"

-- Nullability: Kotlin.Fixture ignores nullability and always returns a non-null instance.
+- Nullability: nullability is ignored and Kotlin.Fixture will always return a non-null instance.